hyperledger-archives/sawtooth-poet/BUILD.md

 Step One: Install Docker
 -------------
-The Sawtooth core requirements are:
+The Sawtooth POET requirements are:
 - Docker Community Edition (version 17.05.0-ce or newer)
-- Docker Compose (version 1.13.0 or newer)
+- Docker Compose (version 1.21.0 or newer)

 Install the Docker software.